Kipruto And Yehualaw Triumph At London Marathon - UrduPoint

 Kipruto And Yehualaw Triumph At London Marathon

-London, Oct 2 (UrduPoint / Pakistan Point News - 2nd Oct, 2022 ) :Kenyan Amos Kipruto marked his London Marathon debut with a decisive victory on Sunday as Ethiopian 23-year-old Yalemzerf Yehualaw became the youngest winner of the women's race.
+London, Oct 2 (UrduPoint / Pakistan Point News - 3rd Oct, 2022 ) :Kenyan Amos Kipruto marked his London Marathon debut with a decisive victory in the men's race on Sunday as Ethiopian 23-year-old Yalemzerf Yehualaw became the youngest winner of the women's race.

 It was a maiden London victory for Yehualaw in what was just the second marathon of her career.